-Abrasive blades can cut materials such as brick, concrete or, depending on the blade, metals.
+Abrasive blades can cut materials such as brick and concrete.
+Some abrasive blades are suitable for metal-cutting applications.
 Like the diamond blades, they don't have teeth.
 They cut with an abrasive material such as aluminum oxide or silicon carbide.

 Stacked dado blade sets are wood-cutting accessories that include two circular saw blades as well as several chipper blades and shims.
 By stacking the blades or combinations of the blades, chippers and shims, you can cut grooves of different widths.
 These sets aren't for use with handheld saws; they're designed for table saws.